Skip to content

 • User embedding training: AdamW, weight decay 1e-3, lr 1e-4.

-• After the preference encoder converges, it is frozen; the motion predictor and residual decoder are then fine-tuned.
+• Preference encoders are frozen after convergence; motion predictor and residual decoder are fine-tuned.

 • GRPO samples 4 responses per input.